-There were systems in place to help ensure the safety of staff and patients.
-These included safeguarding children and adults from abuse, maintaining the required standards of infection prevention and control and responding to medical emergencies.
-The practice carried out and reviewed risk assessments to identify and manage risks.
+There were systems in place to help ensure the safety of staff and patients in relation to safeguarding children and adults from abuse, maintaining the required standards of infection prevention and control and responding to medical emergencies.
+However no action had been taken to mitigate the risks identified in the practice risk assessments of the health and safety and environmental risks to patients and staff.